ultra-000/magiclinks/README.md

 # or
 npx magiclinks --build
 ```
-**IMPORTANT: you should run this command at your project's root ⚠️**
+**⚠️ IMPORTANT: you should run this command at your project's root**

 <br/>